 And now it’s no more.
 May your bytes rest peacefully in Silicon Heaven.

-One thought on “RIP”
+One response to “RIP”

 1. Well, since I got back from New York it’s been working fine!
 I will probably be quite tempted by the new MacBooks when they’re (eventually) released but it looks like my excuse has gone for the moment.